GreyRook/code-with-style/docs/process/index.md

 * It is feasible to complete the new issue within the Sprint
 * The new issue has the same amount of Story Points (given that issues can only replace issues and bugs only bugs)
-* It is discussed with at least one of the members of the DEV Team
+* It is discussed with at least one of the members of the Dev Team
 * The PO is informed about the change and agrees

 ## Scrum Events